Carson Wentz: Professional career

+Pre-draft

 In February 2016, most analysts had Wentz projected to be selected in the mid-first round of the draft.
 However, Wentz began to be regarded as a Top 10 prospect after his pro day.
-On January 30, 2016, he played in the 2016 Reese's Senior Bowl and finished the game completing 6 of 10 pass attempts for 50 yards.
+On January 30, 2016, Wentz played in the 2016 Reese's Senior Bowl and finished the game completing 6 of 10 pass attempts for 50 yards.
 At the NFL Scouting Combine, Wentz showcased his athleticism as he was in the top three in the 40-yard dash, the broad jump, and the three-cone drill among all quarterbacks.
 Wentz also reportedly scored a 40/50 on his Wonderlic test.